ThirVondukr/passlib/docs/lib/passlib.totp-tutorial.rst

-For internal storage, these methods offer a couple of advantages over the URI format: their output is relatively simple to inspect (e.g. in Postgres JSON columns), they can include stateful data (see :ref:`totp-stateful-usage` below), and they support storing the keys in an encrypted fashion (see :ref:`totp-context-usage` below).
+For internal storage, these methods offer a couple of advantages over the URI format: their output is relatively simple to inspect (e.g. in Postgres JSON columns), and they support storing the keys in an encrypted fashion (see :ref:`totp-context-usage` below).

 For cases where a python dictionary is more useful than a json string,